 ActionAid is coordinating response in Kutupalong-Balukhali, the world's largest refugee camp.
 We provide safe spaces for women and girls, food, emergency shelter, clean water, hygiene kits, and toilets, reaching more than 73,000 refugees.
 Our approach is all about supporting local leadership, women's rights, and advocacy for solutions to the crisis.

 Alongside this rapid response, we're advocating for the rights of Rohingya refugees, supporting their demands for justice and a safe and voluntary return.
-ActionAid has been working in Myanmar since 2001 and is committed to supporting the Rohingya people for years to come.
+ActionAid has been working in the region since 2001 and is committed to supporting the Rohingya people for years to come.